anhdau185/application-infrastructure/README.md

 # application-infrastructure

-Configurations for applications running on production environments.
+Configurations and documentation for infrastructure of our production environments, which facilitates operation of our applications/services.